Microsoft vcpkg

 debugmachine it isx86/x64 - Simply use

-#include<start_the_library_name>, the library will appear - If not, then you have to do it a bit manually (if there is any other solution, I will add later)
+#include<start_the_library_name>, the library will appear - If not, then have to do it a bit manually (if there is any other solution, I will add later)

 - type